thomas-fung/thesisdownmq/README.md

 Using **thesisdownmq** has some prerequisites which are described below.
 To compile PDF documents using **R**, you are going to need to have LaTeX installed.
 It can be downloaded for Windows at http://http://miktex.org/download and for Mac at http://tug.org/mactex/mactex-download.html.
 Follow the instructions to install the necessary packages after downloading the (somewhat large) installer files.
 You may need to install a few extra LaTeX packages on your first attempt to knit as well.

+If you are simply looking for a Macquarie University thesis LaTeX template, you shoudl check this out: https://github.com/aalexei/mqthesis.

 ### Using thesisdowndmq from Thomas Fung's GitHub

 To use **thesisdowndmq** from within RStudio: